 Leanne’s most recent work is the animated feature 25 APRIL.
 This innovative documentary uses animation to tell the story of the ill fated WWI Gallipoli campaign.
 25 APRIL premiered at the 2015 Toronto International Film Festival and was one of just nine films in competition at the Annecy International Animation Film Festival (the world’s premiere animation festival).
 25 April is the first New Zealand animated feature to qualify for Academy Award consideration and was on the 2016 Oscar’s long-list.

 In 2013 Pooley directed the 3D feature film BEYOND THE EDGE for the General Film Corporation.
 This film tells the story of Edmund Hillary’s conquest of Everest.
 It premiered at the Toronto International Film Festival and was a runner-up for the People’s Choice Award for Documentary.
 Leanne received the “Best Director-Documentary” award at the New Zealand Film Awards for her work on BEYOND THE EDGE.

 Previous documentaries include SHACKLETON’S CAPTAIN a feature length dramatised documentary about Frank Worsley.
 Captain of Sir Ernest Shackleton’s Endurance which was crushed by pack-ice off the coast of Antarctica in 1915.
 The documentary feature THE PROMISE, about euthanasia campaigner Lesley Martin which won the 2006 New Zealand Screen Award for “Best Documentary” and HAUNTING DOUGLAS about choreographer Douglas Wright.
 HAUNTING DOUGLAS was Leanne’s first feature length documentary.
 Haunting Douglas earned her the award for “Best Director” at the 2005 New Zealand Screen Awards.
 The film also won “Best Documentary” at the International Reel Dance Awards.
 For a full list of Leanne’s Directing/Producing Credits go to Filmography .

-Leanne has served as a judge for the International Emmy Awards, is a voting member of the Documentary Branch of the Academy of Motion Picture Arts and Sciences, has extensive teaching experience and has published several articles on documentary filmmaking.
+Leanne has served as a judge for the International Emmy Awards, is a voting member of the Documentary Branch of the Academy of Motion Picture Arts and Sciences (The Oscars), has extensive teaching experience and has published several articles on documentary filmmaking.

 More information about Leanne on Wikipedia.